Not Fine in School

 • Local authorities are responsible for arranging suitable education for children of compulsory school age who, because of health reasons, would otherwise not receive suitable education (section 19, Education Act 1996).
 This applies whether or not the child is registered at a school and whatever type of school they attend.
 The education must be full-time or as close to full-time as the child’s health allows.

-• The DfE statutory guidance on ensuring a good education for children who cannot attend school because of health needs sets out that local authorities should provide education as soon as it is clear that the child will be away from school for fifteen days or more, whether consecutive or cumulative.
+• The DfE statutory guidance on arranging an education for children who cannot attend school because of health needs sets out that local authorities should provide education as soon as it is clear that the child will be away from school for fifteen days or more, whether consecutive or cumulative.

 • The DfE make it clear that local authorities should be providing a “safety net” of suitable education for any child of compulsory school age who, by reason of illness, exclusion from school, or otherwise, may not for any period receive education.
 A local authority must make arrangements for the suitable education of any child of compulsory school age who, by reason of illness, exclusion from school, or otherwise, may not for any period receive education without such arrangements.
 Education Act 1996, s.19(1).
 Thus, the local authority can have a duty to provide alternative arrangements in situations not only where children are unable to attend by reason of illness or exclusion.
 This is because the phrase “or otherwise” “is plainly intended to encompass other causes of non-attendance at school or non-receipt of education”.
 R (DS) v Wolverhampton City Council [2017] EWHC 1660 (per Garnham J) (at para.36).